 Well, here’s a partnership we should have seen coming…

-In what cynics might decry as mere geek pop culture tailored for the Brutus-reading, CINRA.net-browsing Tokyo hipster, Hiroki Azuma — the academic who has done a lot on the otaku theory circuit — and musician Keiichiro Shibuya have got together with digital vocalizer idol Hatsune Miku to create a new album, Initiation.
+In what cynics might decry as mere geek pop culture tailored for the Brutus-reading, CINRA.net-browsing Tokyo hipster, Hiroki Azuma — the academic who has made a big wad from the otaku theory circuit — and musician Keiichiro Shibuya have got together with digital vocalizer idol Hatsune Miku to create a new album, Initiation.

 Hatsune Miku likely needs no introduction.
 The virtual idol began life as a singing synthesizer application for Yamaha’s Vocaloid 2.
 Since then “she” has taken on a whole cult of her own.